Mountain biodiversity science

 Globally integrated assessment and monitoring of biodiversity (species, populations, traits) requires interdisciplinary research and a close collaboration between observational, remote sensing, and modelling communities that are collecting and using spatio-temporally explicit biodiversity or environmental data to capture, report on, and predict ongoing changes, and to develop integrated knowledge products (e.g. map layers).

 Current efforts focus on providing the mountain biodiversity community with a platform for mountain biodiversity data visualization, supporting long-term assessment and monitoring efforts, and bridging gaps with the remote sensing community.

 Mountain biodiversity and opportunities for sustainable development

-Developing effective valuation, policy, governance, and management approaches to safeguard the biodiversity underpinning human well-being in mountains and achieve international sustainable development agendas (Aichi Biodiversity Targets of the Convention for Biological Diversity and Sustainable Development Goals of the United Nations Agenda 2030 requires a common understanding of the interactions between nature and people that are particular to given mountain ranges.
+Developing effective valuation, policy, governance, and management approaches to safeguard the biodiversity underpinning human well-being in mountains and achieve international sustainable development agendas requires a thorough understanding of the relationship between nature and people in mountains under global change.

-Current efforts focus on improving existing knowledge and understanding on the importance of mountain biodiversity for ecosystem functions and services, and ultimately for human well-being in mountains and beyond, on understanding the effects of direct and indirect drivers of change on the relationship between nature and people in mountains, and on assessing the importance and role of biodiversity for sustainable development in mountains.
+Current efforts focus on improving existing knowledge on the importance of mountain biodiversity for ecosystem functions and services and ultimately for human well-being in mountains and beyond, on understanding the effects of direct and indirect drivers of change on the relationship between nature and people in mountains, and on assessing the importance and role of biodiversity for sustainable development in mountains.